 More engagement means more brand awareness.
 The more people see your content and interact with it, the more they’ll be able to recall your account and brand.
 This is why it’s essential to diversify your reach across multiple platforms and outlets.
 While placing ads can be pricey for small influencers and businesses, organically garnering engagement through numerous social media outlets can get you a high reward from smaller investments.

 A high engagement rate means more potential customers enter conversion funnels.
 The more consumers engage with your content, the more likely you will get new customers who will purchase whatever you’re selling.
+That should be considered in your relationship marketing strategy to grow long-lasting relationships with all of your customers.

 If your business is social media content-based, it automatically increases your revenue, given that every new visitor on your page is a conversion.
 For example, if you’re running a YouTube channel, more views mean more people see your videos on their feeds, more people watch your videos, giving you more chances to get new subscribers.